 Add a description and some posts

-It’s important to have your NAP on your site, but you should also ensure that other instances of it across the web match what’s on your site and on your Google My Business listing.
-We typically recommend putting your NAP in your footer, and also in the body of at least one page on your site.
+It’s important to have your NAP on your site, but you should also ensure that other instances of it across the web match what’s on your site and on your Google Business Profile listing.
+We typically recommend putting your NAP in your footer and also in the body of at least one page on your site.

-BrightLocal performed a recent study asking the question, “how many citations do you need to rank on the first page?”
+BrightLocal performed a study asking the question, “How many citations do you need to rank on the first page?”
 Their results were pretty consistent: the more citations you have, the higher you rank in local SERPs.
-Here’s a graph showing the correlation:

 We like to break down citations into two tiers:

-These are more foundational citations – as in, if you don’t have them, adding them can give you a significant boost in local ranking.
-Think the obvious directories like YellowPages, Yelp, and even Facebook.
+These are more foundational citations; if you don’t have them, adding them can give you a significant boost in local ranking.
+Think of the obvious directories like YellowPages, Yelp, and even Facebook.
 You need to make sure you have a listing on each of these sites first.